mpastecki/polymesh-sdk-next-test/NEXT_RELEASE.md

 BREAKING CHANGE: Removed the deprecated Widget.legacy() method

-Breaking-Change-Category: API
-Breaking-Change-Impact: High
-Breaking-Change-Migration: Replace Widget.legacy() with Widget.current()
-Breaking-Change-Affects: All applications using Widget.legacy()

 The old Widget.legacy() method has been removed as part of the v3.0 modernization.
-Applications should migrate to Widget.current() which provides the same functionality with improved performance."
+Applications should migrate to Widget.current() which provides the same functionality with improved performance.

+Migration:
+Replace Widget.legacy() with Widget.current()

+Affects: All applications using Widget.legacy()"
 ```

 ### Step 4: Push the Branch